Romans-Sleepwalking/Shelder-v.1/README.md

 This app use:
  - Python as programming language because it was cheap.
  - Beautiful Soup (Python) library to web scrape data from the "Lābas Mājas" shelter located in Riga, Latvia.
  - wxPython library as a Windows GUI framework.
-That was an awful decision because of the fact that the format requires a web user interface.
+That was an awful decision because it is extremely user unfriendly.
+The format requires web UI.